Step-by-Step Guide to Estimating the Cost of Pre-Engineered Metal Buildings (PEMBs) and Steel Structures

 By using these tools, whether a manual spreadsheet or an online tool, you can obtain a detailed and accurate estimate to inform your decision about the project you have in mind

-To avoid any budget surprises, always keep these factors in mind:
+To better understand your pre-engineered building cost and avoid budget surprises, always keep these factors in mind:

 • Find out what mandatory permits you need and how much it would cost to get them